Kia Optima Plug-In Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Kia Optima Plug-In Hybrid are $1,602 a year for full coverage insurance.
-Comprehensive costs around $376, collision insurance costs $626, and liability is estimated at $420.
-Liability-only insurance costs approximately $494 a year, and high-risk driver insurance costs around $3,442.
-16-year-old drivers pay the most at up to $5,844 a year.
+U.S. average insurance rates for a Kia Optima Plug-In Hybrid are $1,602 a year for full coverage.
+Comprehensive insurance costs on average $376 a year, collision insurance costs $626, and liability costs around $420.
+Liability-only coverage costs as low as $494 a year, and high-risk coverage costs $3,442 or more.
+Teen drivers pay the highest rates at up to $5,844 a year.

 Average premium for full coverage: $1,602

-These estimates include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
-Rates include averaging for all 50 states and for all Optima Plug-In Hybrid models.
+Estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
+Estimates are averaged for all states and Optima Plug-In Hybrid trim levels.

-Using a middle-aged driver as an example, insurance rates for a Kia Optima Plug-In Hybrid range from the low end price of $494 for basic liability insurance to the much higher price of $3,442 for a driver that may need high-risk insurance.
+For the normal driver, Kia Optima Plug-In Hybrid insurance prices range from the low end price of $494 for a discount liability-only rate to a high of $3,442 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.